helm/helm-www/content/zh/docs/helm/helm_template.md

       --verify                       verify the package before using it --version string               specify the exact chart version to use.
 If this is not specified, the latest version is used
       --wait                         if set, will wait until all Pods, PVCs, Services, and minimum number of Pods of a Deployment, StatefulSet, or ReplicaSet are in a ready state before marking the release as successful.
 It will wait for as long as --timeout
+      --wait-for-jobs                if set and --wait enabled, will wait until all Jobs have been completed before marking the release as successful.
+It will wait for as long as --timeout
 ```

 ### 从父命令继承的命令